mace-cream/slurm-test-env/netboot.md

   }
 }
 ```
 Then start the `isc-dhcp-server` service daemon.
+The service will listen to port 67 for UDP traffic.

+## Client
+Enter BIOS setting and select NIC Booting as first option.
+Usually it is from Legacy Boot options.